Japanese Knotweed Removal Cost

 If you are using pesticides to treat your knotweed problem, there are some rules set in place for control.
 You must ensure that you take all of the necessary precautions in order to protect human lives, animal lives, and plant lives.

 By law, anyone who is using a pesticide professionally must have the relevant certificate of the safe use of pesticides.
-They must also be fully trained in the application process of the herbicide.
+They must also be fully trained in the application process of herbicides.

 There are some rules in place regarding off-site disposal of Japanese knotweed.
 Disposal of Japanese knotweed must be carried out by a licensed waste carrier in a licensed facility.
-There are transfer notes that must be filled out and stored whenever Japanese knotweed is disposed of in one of these facilities.
+Transfer notes must be filled out and stored whenever Japanese knotweed is disposed of in one of these facilities.

-In 2013, the UK government brought out new legislation that states that anyone who fails to control Japanese knotweed from spreading could receive and anti-social behavioural order.
+In 2013, the UK government brought out new legislation that states that anyone who fails to control Japanese knotweed from spreading could receive an anti-social behavioural order.

 This means that failure to control the spread of Japanese knotweed on your land could result in it being seen as a criminal offence.
 You could be fined up to £20,000 if prosecuted.